JAMKuttan/Cellranger_count/README.md

   * **--fastq**
         * path to the fastq location
         * R1 and R2 only necessary but can include I2
+        * only fastq's in designFile (see below) are used, not present will be ignored
         * eg: **--fastq '/project/shared/bicf_workflow_ref/workflow_testdata/cellranger/cellranger_count/v3s2r100k/\*.fastq.gz'**
   * **--designFile**
         * path to design file (csv format) location
         * column 1 = "Sample"
         * column 2 = "fastq_R1"
         * column 3 = "fastq_R2"
-        * can have repeated "Sample" if there are multiole fastq R1/R2 pairs for the samples
+        * can have repeated "Sample" if there are multiple fastq R1/R2 pairs for the samples
         * eg: **--designFile '/project/shared/bicf_workflow_ref/workflow_testdata/cellranger/cellranger_count/v3s2r100k/design.csv'**
     * **--genome**
         * reference genome